-Creating a family kitchen wont cost any more than if you were designing a kitchen for yourself.
-Either way, it is highly dependent on the standard of material and appliances that you opt for, as well as how much you pay for installation and work.
+The cost of a family kitchen really depends on its size, the standard of materials and appliances that you opt for, as well as how much you pay for installation and work.

 A new kitchen should cost between three per cent and five per cent of the value of the house, but will often add more value to the house as a result.
 This is especially true if you are adding a family friendly kitchen to a house that didn’t have one previously.

-There is no benefit to cramming everyone in to a small space, so in order for the room to work effectively, it must be large enough.
-One of the most popular projects is to open your home up either by extending the existing space, or by remoing walls to create an open-plan living area – both of which can open out to the garden through wall-to-wall doors.
+To create an effective family kitchen, you need space.
+There is no benefit to cramming too much into a small kitchen, so in order for the room to work, it must be large enough.
+One way to achieve this is to open your home up either by extending the existing space, or by removing walls to create an open-plan living kitchen and dining area – both of which can open out to the garden through wall-to-wall doors.

-There is a slightly different set of requirements when choosing appropriate kitchen units, worktops, flooring and hardware in a kitchen that is going to be frequented by the whole family.
+There is a slightly different set of requirements when choosing appropriate kitchen units, kitchen worktops, kitchen flooring and hardware in a kitchen that is going to be frequented by the whole family.